 Her work has been exhibited in the US and internationally at institutions such as Academy of Art Museum, Center for Photographic Art, Colorado Photographic Arts Center, Griffin Museum of Photography, Texas Photographic Society, The Center for Fine Art Photography, SE Center for Photography, Photographic Center Northwest, and FotoNostrum Gallery in Barcelona, Spain.
 In 2017, she was a finalist for Photolucida’s Critical Mass.
 In 2020 she was a finalist for the UK’s AOP Open Award Series, and received an honorable mention for the 15th Pollux Award Open Series.

-Annette is a member of Maverick Photographers, a diverse collective of documentary, fine art, commercial, and philanthropic photographers working in the Bay Area.
+Annette is also a founding member of Maverick Photographers, a collective of diverse photographers working in the Bay Area.